 In order to contribute to this goal, IFS provides opportunities for young scientists to propose research into biological and water resources in low income countries.
 These proposals are rigorously assessed by international experts, with grants and support provided to the very best early career scientists to enable them to work in their own country and tackle research issues related to local needs.
 Local training courses contribute towards strengthening the capability of developing country scientists to propose, conduct, report and share relevant and high quality research.
 The research can involve the study of physical, chemical, and biological processes, as well as relevant social and economic aspects and issues related to securing entitlements.
 It can be theoretical or applied and will be likely to address aspects of sustainable management, conservation, or renewable and equitable utilisation of the natural resource base.

 IFS has awarded over 7,000 small grants, in over 100 countries, building capability of tens of thousands of young developing world researchers.
 An individual IFS Research Grant amounts to USD 12,000.
 One person can receive no more than two individual grants.
 The IFS grant is intended for the purchase of the basic tools needed to conduct a research project: equipment, expendable supplies, and literature.
-A new collaborative research approach for teams of 3-5 grantees is being piloted amongst scientists in East, West and Southern Africa working on under-utilized crops.
+A new collaborative research approach for teams of 3-5 grantees is being piloted amongst scientists in East, West and Southern Africa working on biodiversity and under-utilized crops (NUS).
 Once the collaborative research pilot is concluded, the aim is to open up this approach for general applications.

 From time to time IFS gives awards for excellence in research to outstanding IFS Grantees.
 Grantees must be nominated for these awards, but may not nominate themselves.
 Further details in the following pages: